levidehaan/github-api/README.md

 >    });`

 >##Repository Information
->    //show a users repositories, iterates through them and then appends them to a div
+>    show a users repositories, iterates through them and then appends them to a div
+>
 >    `new repo.constructor.forUser(amplify.store("username"), RepoListCallback, data);`
 >
 >    `function RepoListCallback(data){